Not His Job: 'Wait Wait' Host Peter Sagal Writes A Book About Running

 He never thought he would do any of these things — until he turned 40.

-"When I turned 40, some years ago, I was transfixed by the panic that people who are turning 40 often have, which is, 'Oh my god, I'm turning 40.
+"When I turned 40, some years ago, I was transfixed by the panic that people who are turning 40 often have, which is, 'Oh my God, I'm turning 40.
 That means I'm going to die,' " he says.
 "And I said to myself, 'Well I know, I will run a marathon, and thus I will not die.'
 And it doesn't make any sense, but it has worked so far.
-What was unusual and unexpected, in my case, is that when I finished the marathon, instead of saying, 'OK, that's done, now I shall buy a sports car or go trekking in Nepal,' I said, 'I wonder if I could do that faster. '"
+What was unusual and unexpected, in my case, is that when I finished the marathon, instead of saying, 'OK, that's done, now I shall buy a sports car or go trekking in Nepal,' I said, 'I wonder if I could do that faster.' "

 Interview Highlights